 - Monitoring of initiatives to ensure that intended results are being achieved.

-Continuous improvement efforts at Ashford rest on its strategy, planning, and effectiveness model.
-To enhance the University’s planning and analytical capacity, and to integrate strategic planning and to enrich research and data analyses that inform these processes, the Offices of Strategic Planning & Management and Institutional Effectiveness are located within the same department.
+Continuous improvement efforts at Ashford rest on its strategic planning model.
+To enhance the University’s planning and analytical capacity and to enrich research and data analyses that inform these processes, the Offices of Strategic Planning & Management and Institutional Effectiveness are located within the same department.
 The department is led by the Senior Vice President of Strategic Planning and University Services, who serves on the President’s Cabinet and regularly interacts with the Ashford Board and institutional and faculty committees.
 This organizational placement will ensure that data use and planning permeate the institution and that evidence-based discussions regularly occur at the highest levels of Ashford leadership.

-Staff within this department collaborate with AU leadership, Board of Trustees, managers, faculty and staff to ensure institutional planning, data collection and analysis is student focused, systematic and cross functional.
-Progress on strategic planning goals, supporting analytical assessment and resource allocation are regularly reviewed and measured; goals will be revised as they are accomplished.
+Staff within this department collaborates with Ashford University leadership, Board of Trustees, faculty and staff to ensure institutional strategic planning, data collection and analysis is student focused, systematic and cross functional.
+Progress on strategic planning objectives, supporting analytical assessment and resource allocation are regularly reviewed and measured; objectives will be revised as they are accomplished.